6 must-have big data skills to land a big data job What a big data strategy includes and how to build one

 One of the most interesting and rewarding applications for big data analytics is to improve physical operations.
 For example, the combination of big data and data science can inform predictive maintenance schedules to reduce costly repairs and downtime for critical equipment and systems.

 You can start by analyzing the age, condition, location, warranty and service details.
-However, things like the security and HVAC systems in facilities are notably affected by other business activities, such as staffing and production schedules, which may, in turn, be influenced by sales cycles and, therefore, by customer behavior.
+However, things such as the security and HVAC systems in facilities are notably affected by other business activities, such as staffing and production schedules, which might, in turn, be influenced by sales cycles and, therefore, by customer behavior.
 Well-integrated sets of big data pull all this together to help you maintain equipment at the optimal time.

 How to get started with big data

-With all these potential benefits, you may wish to start your big data journey sooner rather than later.
+With all these potential benefits, you might wish to start your big data journey sooner rather than later.
 But what are the first steps to take?
 I think the following three are critical.

 Prepare the big data infrastructure.
 Your data needs to go somewhere for processing and analysis.
 It's a simple matter to provision a data lake on a cloud platform, especially if you're already working with a cloud vendor.
 In fact, it's often as simple as creating a storage account, giving the data lake a name and getting your connection string and credentials.
 Most cloud vendors provide easy-to-use tools to do this.